danielelozzi/SPEED/README.md

 ## 💻 Artificial Intelligence disclosure

-This code is partially written using Google Gemini Pro 2.5
+This code is partially written using Google Gemini.